-Version 3.0 of OpenVMS Management Station is a 32-bit application and is not compatible with the management domains created with any prior version of OpenVMS Management Station.
-You must recreate your OpenVMS Management Domain for use with Version 3.0.
+OpenVMS Management Station Version 3.2-B is a 32-bit application and is compatible with the management domains created with OpenVMS Management Station Version 3.0 or later.
+If you are running a version of OpenVMS Management Station prior to Version 3.0, you must re-create existing OpenVMS Management Domains for use with Version 3.0 or later.